+CORPORATE GOVERNANCE

-CORPORATE GOVERNANCE OVERVIEW STATEMENT
+OVERVIEW STATEMENT

-The Board of Directors ("Board") of AbleGroup Berhad ("Company") recognises the importance of adopting good corporate governance practise and is fully committed to ensuring that the Company and its subsidiaries ("Group") continue to practice the standard of corporate governance and transparency in line with the principles and recommendations of the updated Malaysian Code on Corporate Governance ("Code") in order to achieve the Group's objective and enhance shareholders' value.
+The Board of Directors ("Board") of AbleGroup Berhad ("Company") recognises the importance of adopting good corporate governance practise and is fully committed to ensuring that the Company and its subsidiaries ("Group") continue to practice the standard of corporate governance and transparency in line with the principles and recommendations of the Malaysian Code on Corporate Governance ("Code") in order to achieve the Group's objective and enhance shareholders' value.

-The Board is pleased to report an overview of the Company's application of the principles and practices of the updated Code during the financial year ended 31 December 2021 ("FYE21").
+The Board is pleased to report an overview of the Company's application of the principles and practices of the Code during the financial year ended 31 December 2022 ("FYE22").

-This Statement should be read together with the CG Report 2021 of the Company which is available on the Company's website at www.ablegroup.com.my.
+This Statement should be read together with the Corporate Governance ("CG") Report 2022 of the Company which is available on the Company's website at www.ablegroup.com.my.